AfDB launches scheme to create jobs for youths in Nigeria, others

 They are the Africa Projects Development Centre (APDC) in Nigeria, the International Institute of Tropical Agriculture (IITA-Bukavu) in the DRC, and the African Agribusiness Incubation Network in Uganda.

-“It will provide youths with agribusiness and technical skills, including climate-smart agriculture practices, technologies, market networks, and professional mentorship”.
+“It will provide youths with agribusiness and technical skills, including climate-smart agriculture practices with technologies, market networks, and professional mentorship,” the bank said.

-Barrow said: “The Bank is committed to creating jobs and providing incomes for African youth, who are attracted to urban agriculture but do not get jobs, capital, or credit to operate their agribusinesses.
+Barrow said, “The bank is committed to creating jobs and providing incomes for African youths who are attracted to urban agriculture but do not get jobs, capital, or credit to operate their agribusinesses.

-“This project will address unemployed youth and those in the early start-up stage who have not gained traction due to limited skills and financial resources.”
+“This project will address unemployed youths and those in the early start-up stage who have not gained traction due to limited skills and financial resources.”

 Alex Ariho, CEO of the African Agribusiness Incubation Network in Uganda, said the SYMUF project would help young African ‘agripreneurs’ overcome start-up incubation and management challenges.